blueag8/Photography_Website/README.md

  4. Images need improving.
  5. Email copy or order form to customer.(Perhaps use a modal to show order back to the customer rather than the alert).
  6. Reset password page HTML and CSS also to redirect to home after submission.
- 7. Set up external email account (
+ 7. Set up external email account (emails currently only go to Backend testing).
-Admin access pages made more "user friendly" as Henk will be maintaing it himself.
+ 8. Admin access pages made more "user friendly" as Henk will be maintaing it himself.
-Filters need to be added for categories as per Henks wishes.
+ 9. Filters need to be added for categories as per Henks wishes.

-Background images for individual pages need adjusting in the templates which extend from the base.html.
+ 10. Background images for individual pages need adjusting in the templates which extend from the base.html.
-HTML validation still has one outstanding error:
+ 11. HTML validation still has one outstanding error:
  "*Element “style” not allowed as child of element “body” in this context"*

 # Testing